Camerapixo Press Independent Visual Journalism Association - IVJA

 Photojournalism is far more than taking photographs of events.
 It is a professional discipline rooted in truth, responsibility, and narrative clarity, using images as a primary language to document reality, explain complex issues, and preserve historical moments.
 In an era where visual content is produced at unprecedented speed and volume, photojournalism remains one of the few practices that deliberately slows down the act of seeing — demanding context, ethics, and intent.

-At its core, photojournalism answers two fundamental questions: What is happening? and Why does it matter?
+At its core, photojournalism answers two fundamental questions: What is happening?
+And why does it matter?
 A single well-made image can inform the public, challenge misinformation, humanize abstract statistics, and create empathy across cultures and borders.
 Unlike commercial or purely artistic photography, photojournalism is accountable to society.
 Its credibility depends not on aesthetics alone, but on accuracy, transparency, and editorial integrity.

 What exactly is photojournalism?